zacck-zz/zacck.github.io/_posts/2017-04-02-Component-Lifecycle-in-React.md

 Here you can see I simply define a `div` that contains my element which we shall later update to show the data.

 `constructor`
 This method is called before a component is mounted.
 Consider using this method for initialization of your component and the elements within it.
 You can also set your initial state here.
-I intend to keep track if the remaining seconds in my application so I shall set up a state element for it, Would also be nice to show a message when the countdown is over
+I intend to keep track of the remaining seconds in my application so I shall set up a state element for that it would also be nice to show a message when the countdown is over.

 ```javascript
 constructor(props) {